tldr-pages/tldr/CONTRIBUTING.md

 It is acceptable for several pages to get translated in one pull request.

-For more information about language specific rules, refer to the [style guide](contributing-guides/style-guide.md#language-specific-rules).
+For more information about language-specific rules, refer to the [style guide](contributing-guides/style-guide.md#language-specific-rules).

 ## Inclusive language